Naske77/algorithm-introduction/README.md

 ## Input

-- In the sentence our String was N, becaUSE thw "N" was undefined where N is the length of the string..
+- In the sentence our String was N, becaUSE the "N" was undefined where N is the length of the string..

 - The Sentence length was INTEGER :=1